 is the Luton branch of the United Nations Association.

 We work in partnership with Equality in Diversity CIC and a wide variety of community organisations and statutory agencies to promote equality, justice, peace, human rights, community cohesion and the promotion of sustainable development to combat the threat of climate change.

-- Promoting peace through a counter-narrative to the propaganda of violent extremism
+- Promoting peace through a one world approach and a counter-narrative to the propaganda of violent extremism and division in society

 - Working with disadvantaged communities to improve their awareness about the importance of education, health and economic engagement